SylvanFranklin/srhd/README.md

 # SRHD
 **S**imple **R**ust **H**otkey **D**aemon,

-**SRHD** is a minimal and lightweight key binding service similar to **skhd**.
-For the service / daemon it uses the MacOS native bin `launchctl` to interact with `launchd` via a plist file, and is therefore only usable on MacOS.
-It is configured through a simple toml scheme.
+**SRHD** is a minimal and lightweight key binding service for MacOS similar to **skhd**.
+It can be run as a service using the native `launchctl` to interact with `launchd` via a plist file.
+It is configured through a simple toml file scheme.

 ## Installation
 The first time **srhd** starts it will request access to input monitoring.
 After being granted access you must restart the service for the change to take effect. __Secure Keyboard Entry__ must be disabled in whatever terminal emulator **srhd** is started from.
+(I did not find this to be a problem in alacritty)

 **Homebrew**
 ```